 It is the mission of the Kennesaw Youth Council (KYC) to provide local youth with the experience of working with city government while obtaining a sense of civic responsibility as well as the opportunity to develop and demonstrate leadership skills.

 The Kennesaw Youth Council was created in 2002 to encourage teen involvement in local government and the community.
-It is an eight-member team of high school students who are selected by a panel of school representatives and city staff through a written application and oral interview process.
+It is a six-member team of high school students who are selected by an application and oral interview process.

-Kennesaw’s Mayor, Council and city staff are committed to working with these young people to address their needs and concerns, and to further educate them on the operation of local government.
+Kennesaw’s Mayor, Council and city staff are committed to working with the youth council to address their needs and concerns, and to further educate them on the operation of local government.

 Since the implementation of this program, other communities in the area have emulated the Kennesaw Youth Council as a model to start similar type programs.
 The Youth Council has an office at Kennesaw Mountain High School, giving students greater access to members who can deliver their concerns directly to the City Council.